 A Sales Tax Group is a geographic area that is covered by a certain set of sales tax jurisdictions and has certain combined sales tax rates as a result.

-For example, the sales tax group 'SEATTLE WA' might represent the ZIP codes in the city of Seattle, and which are therefore subject to the sales tax for the state of Washington, King County, and the city of Seattle, which have a combined rate of X%.
+For Example: the sales tax group 'Seattle WA' might represent the ZIP codes in the city of Seattle, which are therefore subject to the sales tax for the state of Washington, King County, and the city of Seattle, which have a combined rate of X%.